0verseas/official-site-WP/wordpress/wp-content/plugins/folders/readme.txt

 A live demo for the Folders plugin is available at <a href="https://demo.premio.io/folders/?utm_source=wordpressorg" target="_blank" title="Premio.io demo site">Premio's demo site</a>.

 == Changelog ==

+= 2.9.2 =
+MailPoet bug fixed

+= 2.9.1 =
+Media library files url bug fixed
+Notification background bug fixed

+= 2.9 =
+Folders user access management - advanced folders access management for your team with roles that restrict their access to view and edit your website’s folders (Pro feature)
+New folders will be added to the top of the folders list We’ve improved folders compatibility with the WPML plugin and MailPoet Fixed a notice for PHP 8.0
+BuddyBoss items count bug fixed
+WebP Express bug fixed
+Media replace works fine with SVG and WebP files now

 = 2.8.9 =
 Flow changes